 Pumpkin or pecan?
 That is the question.
 I adore both pies and when I can’t decide which to bake, I make one pie with a layer each of pumpkin and pecan, and a whole new taste sensation is born.
-The pumpkin layer is delicately spiced with cinnamon and nutmeg, while the pecan layer incorporates maple syrup, vanilla, rum and lemon.
-Both layers are poured into a pie crust that bakes up to golden brown flaky perfection.
+The pumpkin layer is delicately spiced with cinnamon and nutmeg, while the pecan layer incorporates maple syrup, vanilla, rum, and lemon.
+Both layers are poured into a pie crust that bakes up to a golden brown flaky perfection.

 So, as the days get shorter, and the air get crisper and cooler and we are dazzled by nature’s stunning display of color in her final blaze of glory, dazzle your family and friends with this scrumptious autumnal pie.
 Happy Autumn!

 - 2 tablespoons sugar

 - 1 teaspoon salt

 - 3/4 cup Crisco, cut into 1/2 inch cubes and well chilled